 Young Kenneth Shaker of Love Lane finished his freshman year at the Federal College in August 1937.
 But instead of returning to school, he spent 16 months fighting in the Spanish Civil War as a machine gunner for the Republican forces against Franco.
 He had joined 1500 other Americans of the Abraham Lincoln Battalion, part of the International Brigades.

 Shaker was captured behind enemy lines but escaped with two companions by swimming across the Ebro River; he was wounded and hospitalized during his time in Spain.
-Shaker volunteered at the start of World War ll, serving as a paratrooper with exceptional bravery.
+Shaker volunteered at the start of World War ll, serving as a paratrooper and cited for exceptional bravery.

 The End and a New Beginning

 The Federal College closed its doors on September 22, 1939.
-Federal regulations limited WPA workers to 18 months of wages and by that time most ot the Hartford faculty exceeded maximum.
+Revised federal regulations limited WPA workers to 18 months of wages and by that time most ot the Hartford faculty exceeded the maximum.
 The new rule went into effect on July 1, but the College received permission to finish its summer semester.

 This cut-off was part of a Republican backlash against New Deal programs.
 All WPA workers still on the job had their hours doubled (from 60 to 120 a month) for exactly the same pay.
 Workers were required to sign loyalty oaths, and employees who volunteered for any political party was fired.